srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 ## Southampton Marathon

 On Sunday 24th April, a marathon event is being held in Southampton.
 As a result there will be a number of road closures in the area, including on the university campus.
 Parking will also be limited.
-Keep an eye on the [competition page](https://studentrobotics.org/events/sr2022/competition/) on our website to see up-to-date information on how to reach the competition.
+Keep an eye on the [competition event page](https://studentrobotics.org/events/sr2022/competition/) on our website to see up-to-date information on how to reach the competition.
 There may be some time changes to account for this, and some restrictions on which car parks are available.

 Please note that this also means that access to food sellers may be restricted, so please plan accordingly.